tillbiskup/evedata/docs/architecture.rst

 .. note::

     As compared to the UML schemata for the IDL interface, the decision of whether a certain piece of information belongs to data or metadata is slightly different here.
 Furthermore, there seems to be some (immutable) information currently stored in a dataset in HDF5 that could be stored as attribute - if it is truly not changing.
-Note, however, that detectors can be redefined during a scan, but all values are stored in the identical dataset.
-Latest with average and interval detector, this leads already to problems in current eveH5 files, as information what kind of detector it was when is probably lost.
+Note, however, that detector channels can be redefined during a scan, but all values are stored in the identical dataset.
+Latest with average and interval detector channel, this leads already to problems in current eveH5 files, as information what kind of detector channel it was when is probably lost.
 Hence, this situation needs to be solved more fundamentally, probably.

 .. figure:: uml/evedata.evefile.metadata.*